hemantwankhede36/EncryptFiles/README.md

 Then run the script with
 ./enc.sh

-Now drag and drop the file you want to encrypt in terminal boom!
+Now drag and drop the file you want to encrypt in terminal.
+Boom!
 The file is now encrypted!